Messi Confirms Pay Cut For Barca Players, Criticises Board - UrduPoint

 The relationship between Barca's players and board has been tense for several months, with Messi's public criticism of technical secretary Eric Abidal in February just one of a number of off-field controversies.

+"From the first moment I wanted it be something agreed and not imposed even if I could do it by law, but we wanted to reach an agreement because it's best for Barca and shows their commitment," Bartomeu told Catalan sports daily Mundo Deportivo.

+"From the first moment, Messi said that this must be done," he added in an interview with Sport.

-Barcelona released their own statement shortly afterwards on Monday, which said members of "all professional sports teams and most of the basketball team" had agreed to reduce their salaries.
+Barcelona also released their own statement on Monday, which said members of "all professional sports teams and most of the basketball team" had agreed to reduce their salaries.

 It added: "In the case of the football first team the reduction will be more than 70 per cent as agreed with the club.
 This additional contribution by the team, plus the contribution from the club itself, will guarantee 100 per cent of the salaries of all non-sporting staff, who will be subjected to temporary redundancy this week."